 - The Oracle Client Administrator kit, or the full Oracle Database Enterprise Edition or Oracle Personal Edition kit must be installed on the observer computer to monitor a broker configuration for which fast-start failover is to be enabled.
 See Section 5.5.1 for more information. - The START OBSERVER command must be issued on the observer computer.
 Once the observer is successfully started, control is not returned to the user until the observer is stopped (for example, by issuing the STOP OBSERVER command from a different client connection).
 If you want to perform further interaction with the broker configuration, you must connect through another client. - The observer runs autonomously once it has been successfully started.
 For this reason, it is recommended that when invoking DGMGRL for the purpose of issuing the START OBSERVER command, specify the -logfile optional parameter on the command line so that output generated while acting as the observer is not lost.
-See Section 8.1.1 for more information about this parameter and see Section 10.5.3 for an example use of the -logfile option. - If a directory path is not specified with the FILE parameter, the observer searches the current working directory for the fsfo.dat file.
-If an fsfo.dat file is not found and this is the first time the START OBSERVER command is issued, the observer creates a fsfo.dat file. - The primary and target standby database DB\UNIQUE\NAME initialization parameter and connect descriptors are stored in the fsfo.dat configuration file.
-Oracle recommends you ensure this file is protected from unauthorized access. - Fast-start failover does not need to be enabled before you issue this command. - If fast-start failover is enabled, the observer will retrieve primary and target standby connect descriptors from the broker configuration and begin monitoring the configuration. - If fast-start failover is not enabled, the observer continually monitors for when fast-start failover is enabled. - Only the primary database needs to be running when you issue this command; the standby database that will be the target of a fast-start failover does not need to be running. - If the observer is stopped: - Because the STOP OBSERVER command was issued, you can issue the START OBSERVER command on any computer to restart the observer.
+See Section 7.1.1 for more information about this parameter and see Section 9.5.3 for an example use of the -logfile option. - If a directory path is not specified with the FILE parameter, the observer searches the current working directory for the fsfo.dat file.
+If an fsfo.dat file is not found and this is the first time the START OBSERVER command is issued, the observer creates a fsfo.dat file. - The primary and target standby database DB_UNIQUE_NAME initialization parameter and connect identifiers are stored in the fsfo.dat configuration file.
+Oracle recommends you ensure this file is protected from unauthorized access. - Fast-start failover does not need to be enabled before you issue this command. - If fast-start failover is enabled, the observer will retrieve primary and target standby connect identifiers from the broker configuration and begin monitoring the configuration. - If fast-start failover is not enabled, the observer continually monitors for when fast-start failover is enabled. - Only the primary database needs to be running when you issue this command; the standby database that will be the target of a fast-start failover does not need to be running in order for this command to complete successfully. - Use the SHOW FAST START FAILOVER command, the SHOW CONFIGURATION VERBOSE command, or query the FS_FAILOVER columns in the V\$DATABASE view on the primary database to see the status of the observer and its host computer.